Aliases for INTS3 Gene

 GeneCards Summary for INTS3 Gene

 INTS3 (Integrator Complex Subunit 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Among its related pathways are Gene Expression and Formation of HIV elongation complex in the absence of HIV Tat.

 UniProtKB/Swiss-Prot for INTS3 Gene